Privacy notice

 We take appropriate technical and organizational measures in accordance with the legal requirements, taking into account the state of the art, the costs of implementation, and the nature, scope, context, and purposes of processing, as well as the varying likelihood and severity of risk to the rights and freedoms of natural persons, in order to ensure a level of security appropriate to the risk.

-The measures include, in particular, safeguarding the confidentiality, integrity, and availability of data through control of physical and electronic access to the data, as well as of access to, input, transfer, securing of availability, and separation.
-We have also established procedures to ensure the exercise of data subjects' rights, the erasure of data, and responses to threats to data.
-We also take the protection of personal data into account already during the development and selection of hardware, software, and processes, in accordance with the principle of data protection by design and by default.
+The measures include safeguarding the confidentiality, integrity, and availability of data through access and authorization controls, as well as procedures for the exercise of data subjects’ rights and the erasure of data.
+We take the protection of personal data into account already when selecting hardware and software, in accordance with the principle of data protection by design and by default.

 TLS encryption (https): To protect the data you transmit via our online offering, we use TLS encryption.
 You can recognize such encrypted connections by the prefix https:// in the address bar of your browser.